gravitational/teleport/rfd/0083-license-expiration-warnings.md

 ### Example outputs

-The license warning portion of the outputs should be coloured red and orange respectively for the expired and unexpired warnings.
+The license warning portion of the outputs should be coloured red and yellow respectively for the expired and unexpired warnings.
+This can be determined by the severity of the cluster alert, 5-9 for yellow and 10+ for red.

 ```
 $ build/tsh status